 BECKY: Yeah.
 So I went to court, and what I say to many women is that is where I found justice.
 You cannot find it in a church, but you can find it in a courthouse.
-I remember vividly the judge looking, after eight hours or testimony, at my ex-husband and saying, “You have abused your wife and kids for 20 years, and it stops today.”
+I remember vividly the judge looking, after eight hours of testimony, at my ex-husband and saying, “You have abused your wife and kids for twenty years, and it stops today.”
 I know conservative people think the government is bad and we can’t let them into our home.
-But the sheriffs, the police, the firefighters, the law enforcement, the social workers, the judges – all of those were the only time I have found goodness in life is through those people.
+But the sheriffs, the police, the firefighters, the law enforcement, the social workers, the judges — all of those were the only time I have found goodness in life is through those people.
 The church is where I found damage and destruction.
 When people are quick to say, “You can’t trust the government,” I have a different perspective.
 It’s the only place that women are protected, in my experience.

 NATALIE: Right.
-That’s the thing also that I wanted to bring out in this interview is that your abusive ex was more overtly abusive.
+That’s the thing also that I wanted to bring out in this interview, is that your abusive ex was more overtly abusive.